giovannimirarchi420/reservation-be/README.md

 ### Keycloak Setup

+When using the Docker Compose setup from the [parent repository](https://github.com/giovannimirarchi420/cloud-resource-reservation), the Keycloak configuration is performed automatically with pre-configured realm, client, and roles.

+If you're setting up Keycloak manually:

 1. Install and run Keycloak server
 2. Create a new realm called `resource-management`
 3. Create a client called `resource-management-app`